hth/receipt/documentation/nginx/README.md

 ##### Create directory
     /usr/local/startup/firewall

 Then create file with name **ipfw.nginx.sh** at <code>/usr/local/startup/firewall</code>.
 Populate the file with following text.
 And save the file.
-Of course set the **permissions** to file correctly and make its executable.
+Of course, set the **permissions** to file correctly and make its executable.
 If script is not made executable then you would see error <code>Job failed to exec(3) for weird reason: 13</code>

     sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80 sudo ipfw add 110 fwd 127.0.0.1,8443 tcp from any to me 443